Wazimap profile curation handbook

 Dataset

 In our context a dataset is a set of data with a geography attribute, a count attribute, and one or more dimension attributes.
-A dataset can be constructed from one or more files file structured in a specific format (see Creating Datasets) and uploaded to the dataset in wazimap.
+A dataset can be constructed from one or more files file structured in a specific format (see ) and uploaded to the dataset in wazimap.
 Datasets are the data source that Variables are created from.
 The platform allows for multiple datasets from various sources to be uploaded and displayed to users.
 Datasets are uploaded and managed by a Data Administrator.

 Subindicator